-The first step for members and candidates in fulfilling their duty of loyalty to clients is to determine the identity of the "client" to whom the duty of loyalty is owed.
-In the context of an investment manager managing the personal assets of an individual, the client is easily identified.
-When the manager is responsible for the portfolios of pension plans or trusts, however, the client is not the person or entity who hires the manager but, rather, the beneficiaries of the plan or trust.
+When the manager is responsible for the portfolios of pension plans or trusts, however, the client is not the person or entity that hires the manager but, rather, the beneficiaries of the plan or trust.
 The duty of loyalty is owed to the ultimate beneficiaries.

 In some situations, an actual client or group of beneficiaries may not exist.
 Members and candidates managing a fund to an index or an expected mandate owe the duty of loyalty, prudence, and care to invest in a manner consistent with the stated mandate.
-The decisions of a fund's manager, although benefiting all fund investors, do not have to be based on an individual investor's requirements and risk profile.
+The decisions of a fund's manager, although benefiting all fund investors, are not based on an individual investor's requirements and risk profile.
 Client loyalty and care for those investing in the fund are the responsibility of members and candidates who have an advisory relationship with those individuals.

 Situations involving potential conflicts of interest with respect to responsibilities to clients may be extremely complex because they may involve a number of competing interests.
-The duty of loyalty, prudence, and care applies to a large number of persons in varying capacities, but the exact duties may differ in many respects in accord with the relationship with each client or each type of account in which the assets are managed.
+The duty of loyalty, prudence, and care applies to a large number of persons in varying capacities, but the exact duties may differ in many respects in accordance with the relationship with each client or each type of account for which assets are managed.
 Members and candidates must not only put their obligations to clients first in all dealings but also endeavor to avoid all real or potential conflicts of interest.